kubernetes/community/sig-security/sig-security-external-audit/README.md

 ## Vendor Selection

-On the vendor selection date, the subproject will publish a the selected vendor in the `kubernetes/community/sig-security` repository.
+On the vendor selection date, the subproject will publish a the selected vendor in the 'sig-security' folder in the `kubernetes/community` repository.
 [Example from the 2019 audit](https://github.com/kubernetes/community/blob/master/sig-security/security-audit-2019/RFP_Decision.md).

 ## Deliverables

-The deliverables of the audit are defined in the RFP e.g. findings report, threat model, white paper, audited reference architecture spec (with yaml manifests) and published in the `kubernetes/community/sig-security` repository.
-[Example from the 2019 audit](https://github.com/kubernetes/community/tree/master/sig-security/security-audit-2019/findings)
+The deliverables of the audit are defined in the RFP e.g. findings report, threat model, white paper, audited reference architecture spec (with yaml manifests) and published in the 'sig-security' folder in the `kubernetes/community` repository.
+[Example from the 2019 audit](https://github.com/kubernetes/community/tree/master/sig-security/security-audit-2019/findings).

 **All information gathered and deliverables created as a part of the audit must not be shared outside the vendor or the subproject without the explicit consent of the subproject and SIG Security chairs.**